 DHEC’s Office of Solid Waste Reduction and Recycling is required by the S.C.
 Solid Waste Policy and Management Act of 1991 to produce annual reports that focus on solid waste management in South Carolina.

-This report provides a comprehensive overview of solid waste management including the amount and type of solid waste that is disposed of and recycled in South Carolina as well as the progress towards meeting the state’s waste reduction and recycling goals.
-For more detailed information, see below.
-The latest report covers fiscal year (FY) 2019 (July 1, 2020 to June 30, 2019).
+This report provides a comprehensive overview of solid waste management including the amount and type of solid waste - municipal solid waste (MSW) and total solid waste (TSW) - that is disposed of and recycled in South Carolina as well as the progress towards meeting the state's waste reduction and recycling goals.
+For detailed information, see the report below.
+The latest report covers fiscal year (FY) 2021 (July 1, 2020 to June 30, 2021).

 The report is divided into the following sections:

-Section 3: Provides a brief statistical summary of recycling and disposal figures.
+Section 3: Brief statistical summary of recycling and disposal figures in FY21.

-Section 7: Overview of permitted solid waste facilities including landfills, transfer stations and processing facilities.
+Section 6: Overview of permitted solid waste facilities including transfer stations, processing facilities, and composting/wood-grinding facilities.